Homa Mirafshar

-Homa Mirafshar (born February 23, 1937) is an Iranian poet and songwriter based in the United States.
+Homa Mirafshar (هما میرافشار; 23 February 1937 – 2 June 2026) was an Iranian poet, journalist, and songwriter based in the United States.

-She is considered among the finest Persian lyricists in Iranian pop and traditional music.

-Iranian famous musicians such as Manoucher Cheshmazar and Mohammad Heydari have remarked on how well her poems integrate with rhythm and melody, and audiences have recognised these signature elements in her work.
+Famous Iranian musicians such as Manoucher Cheshmazar and Mohammad Heydari have remarked on how well her poems integrate with rhythm and melody, and audiences have recognised these signature elements in her work.

-Childhood and Family
+Background

 Mirafshar was born in Tehran to the artistic Homayoun family.
-Homa calls her father her main motivator for her later achievements.
+Homa called her father her main motivator for her later achievements.
 She started composing poetry as a child in elementary school.
-She married Ali Mirafshar, the cousin of Iranian singer Homeyra, and Homa and Homeyra have collaborated on songs.
-Mirafshar has two children, Keyvan and Katayoun.
+She married Ali Mirafshar, the cousin of Iranian singer Homeyra, and Homa and Homeyra collaborated on songs.
+Mirafshar had two children, Keyvan and Katayoun.
+Mirafshar died in Los Angeles on 2 June 2026, at the age of 89.